Microsoft rolls out IoT, mapping, databases, storage, and analytics updates across Azure services

 Analytics

-Azure Data Factory, Microsoft’s cloud-based data integration service, gained two new components earlier this year that this week enter preview: Mapping Data Flows and Wrangling Data Flows.
+Azure Data Factory, Microsoft’s cloud-based data integration service, gained two new components earlier this year that enter preview this week: Mapping Data Flows and Wrangling Data Flows.
 The former (in public preview) enables users to create no-code data transformation jobs, while the latter (in private preview) lets them discover and prepare data visually.

 In somewhat related news, Azure Data Warehouse, which provides a relational data store that can scale to petabytes, now natively supports JSON data and affords administrators fine-grained control over query priorities via a new Workload Management Importance feature.
 It’s gained Dynamic Data Masking, which masks sensitive data to non-privileged users, and its query processing performance is much improved thanks to Results Sets Caching and Materialized Views.